digital-land/digital-land/README.md

 See [creating content](CREATE-CONTENT.md) documentation.

-## Deploy site
+## Deploy of site

-There is a script to deploy the site to the github pages repo.
-You need to have cloned [https://github.com/digital-land/digital-land.github.io](https://github.com/digital-land/digital-land.github.io) into a subdirectory, named 'public'.
-See details above.
+On commit to master there is a travis build that generates deploys the static pages using the deploy.sh script in this repo.

-- To deploy the site run `./deploy.sh`
+If you absolutely must deploy manually, delete any public directory you have first, then clone the digital-land.github.io repo (see above), make your changes and then run `./deploy.sh` Otherwise let travis take care of it